clarelgibson/dash/dash-vault/Analyze/Data fairness.md

 Created: 29-Jul-2024 16:33
 Skills: #data-ethics #data-integrity

-Ensuring that your [[Data|analysis]] doesn't create or reinforce bias.
+Ensuring that your [[Data|analysis]] doesn't create or reinforce [[Data bias|bias]].
 If the analysis is not objective, the conclusions can be misleading and even harmful.

 Best practices:
 * [[Consider all of the available data]]